Stay In Your Lane

 He has started down a steep, slippery slope.
 At the bottom is death.
 And he is powerless to stop, or even to change course.

-We find in verses 24-27, that his only hope would have been to stay away from her corner in the first place.
+His only hope would have been to stay away from her corner in the first place.

 He has to remain aware of his surroundings.